liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 The *Asset Tag Properties* have been removed.
 The service no longer exists and the Asset Tag Service API no longer has this parameter.
-The behavior associated with tag properties in the Asset Publisher and XSL portlets have also been removed.
+The behavior associated with tag properties in the Asset Publisher and XSL portlets has also been removed.

 #### Who is affected?

-This affects any plugin using the Asset Tag Properties service.
+This affects any plugin that uses the Asset Tag Properties service.

 #### How should I update my code?

 If you are using this functionality, you can achieve the same behavior with *Asset Category Properties*.
-If you are using the Asset Tag Service, update your method calls by removing the `properties[]` parameter.
+If you are using the Asset Tag Service, remove the `String[]` tag properties parameter from your calls to the service's methods.

 #### Why was this change made?